 1. List all the different types of maintenance tasks you do

 This includes both planned or preventative as well as unplanned or breakdown work.
 You should have an idea of how much each of these tasks will take if there are no unexpected problems.
 Besides this you should know the spares & supplies as well as the technicians and skills you will need.
 A good CMMS/ maintenance management software program can help you create such a listing.

 This works best with CMMS software.
-A CMMS program can also use the estimates of time, people & parts to give you an idea of what work can be completed in a regular working day.
+Use the list of maintenance tasks created previously to create maintenance task templates.
+These templates will have the steps needed, parts required, time estimates, frequency and so on.
+The CMMS program can schedule & create work orders from this task library.
+The task template’s estimate of time, people & parts can be used to calculate what work can be done in a work day.
 Planning reports in the software will help you properly schedule work orders.
 You can detect possible schedule conflicts.
 For example someone needs to work on two different work orders at the same time!
 You can also find possible spare part shortages.

 3. Check reports and compare work order estimated time vs. actual time spent